Sofía Vergara: Personal life

 Vergara was married at the age of 18 in 1990 to her high-school sweetheart, Joe Gonzalez.
 They have a son named Manolo, who was born in Colombia on September 16, 1991.
 They divorced in 1993.
 Vergara and her boyfriend Nick Loeb became engaged in 2012 after dating for two years.
 On May 23, 2014, Vergara announced that the engagement had been called off.
 Vergara and True Blood star Joe Manganiello became engaged on Christmas Eve 2014 after dating for six months.
 They married in Palm Beach, Florida, on November 21, 2015.
 On July 17, 2023, Vergara and Manganiello announced to Page Six that they have separated and are planning to divorce after seven years of marriage.
 The divorce was finalized in February 2024.
-She dated orthopedic surgeon Justin Saliman.
+In 2023, she began dating orthopedic surgeon Justin Saliman.

 Vergara was diagnosed with thyroid cancer in 2000 at the age of 28.
 She had her thyroid removed, underwent radioiodine therapy, and made a full recovery.
 She takes medication to prevent hypothyroidism.
 On May 9, 2011, Vergara's younger brother Julio was deported from the United States to Colombia after being arrested in April that year; Julio also had a longtime drug addiction and previous brushes with the law.
 Vergara told Parade magazine, "To see somebody dying over 10 years, little by little, that's the worst punishment.
 Now he's like another person."
 During her December 2014 appearance on Jimmy Kimmel Live!, Vergara revealed that she had become a United States citizen after getting a perfect score on her citizenship test.